-Parameter Description

-dev specifies the valid device handle obtained when a board or channel was

-opened using dx_open()
+Parameter Description dev specifies the valid device handle obtained when a board or channel was opened using dx_open()

 Parameter Description parm Specifies the define for the parameter type whose value is to be returned in the variable pointed to by valuep .
 The voice device parameters allow you to query and control device-level information and settings related to the voice functionality.
 These parameters are described in the dx_setparm() function description.
-Board parameter defines are described in Table 1, "Voice Board Parameters", on page 265 and channel parameter defines are described in Table 2, "Voice Channel Parameters", on page 265. valuep Points to the variable where the value of the parameter specified in parm should be returned.
+For HMP Software, see Table 1, "Voice Board Parameters (HMP Software)", on page 413 and Table 3, "Voice Channel Parameters (HMP Software)", on page 415.
+For Springware boards, see Table 2, "Voice Board Parameters (Springware boards)", on page 413 and Table 4, "Voice Channel Parameters (Springware boards)", on page 416. valuep Points to the variable where the value of the parameter specified in parm should be returned.
 Note: You must use a void cast on the returned parameter value, as demonstrated in the Example section code for this function.
 Note: valuep should point to a variable large enough to hold the value of the parameter.
 The size of a parameter is encoded in the define for the parameter.
 The defines for parameter sizes are PM_SHORT, PM_BYTE, PM_INT, PM_LONG, PM_FLSTR (fixed length string), and PM_VLSTR (variable length string).
 Most parameters are of type short.